liy016/cse15l-lab-reports/lab1.md

 >
 2. Explanation: Running `ls` with no arguments lists the contents of the current directory.<br>
 >
-3. Output: It display lists of files and directories in my laptop.<br>
+3. Output: It is not an error.<br>
 >
 command `cat`:<br>
 >
 1. absolute path before command was run: `/c/Users/HUAWEI`.<br>
 >
-2. Explanation: Running `cat` command with no arguments tries to display the contents of a non-existent file that the terminal will wait for my input something.<br>
+2. Explanation: Running `cat` command with no arguments tries to display the contents of a non-existent file that the terminal will wait for my input something.This behavior will end when I press ctrl+z.<br>
 >
-3. Output: It is error, because it does not display anything and users can quit with ctrl z.<br>
+3. Output: It is not an error.<br>
 >
 ## Share an example of using the command with a path to a directory as an argument.
 ![image](directory.jpg)